tamf/DNS-Resolver/README.md

 # DNS-Resolver
 Performs DNS lookup of a domain name into an IP address.
 Only resolves names to IPv4 addresses.
+Based off RFC 1035.

 # Input